 From February through March 2019, Munster High School Botany students planted vegetable seeds in the school’s greenhouse.
 Art students completed conceptual drawings of the school orchard.
 Engineering students finalized a 3D model of landscape architecture unit with special attention paid to sustainability of space as a multipurpose urban farm.
 Art students began producing serving ware for a fall community dinner.
 On March 30, planting day at the high school, STEM team students and the Lake County Purdue Extension Educator conducted soil analysis, and 24 staff, student, and parent volunteers planted orchard trees in the central courtyard.
 On the same day, the Purdue Extension Educator facilitated a Fruitful Futures activity and gave the first of three nutritional outreach/attitude surveys to planting day participants.

 From April through May 2019, program volunteers transplanted raised garden beds in the north courtyard.
 Students built and tested a small scale automated rainwater irrigation system.
-On April 12, the Purdue Extension Educator facilitated another Fruitful Futures activity and gave the second of three nutritional outreach/attitude surveys to Botany and Family and Consumer Science (FACS) students.
+On April 12, the Purdue Extension Educator facilitated another Fruitful Futures activity and gave the second of three nutritional outreach/attitude surveys to Botany and Family and Consumer Science (FACS) students Fruitful Futures Program – March 30 and April 12 surveys.
 On April 24, 2019, an article appeared in The Times online “Munster High School plants orchard for Project GREEN,” which highlighted the school’s planting day activities.
 On May 8*, an article titled “Munster schools’ Joshua Craig receives sustainable agriculture STEM grant” appeared in The Times newspaper.
 The article publicized the SARE grant that the school received.

 From June through mid-August 2019, Munster High School staff and Robotics club members talked with community members about the role of automation in modern sustainable agriculture.
 Staff member Joshua Craig presented “Project GREEN” to Northwest Indiana educators at the South Shore eLearning Conference on June 5, 2019.
 The high school Robotics team was instrumental in the building and planting of vegetable gardens at Eads Elementary School where elementary students were actively involved in weeding and harvesting the produce.
 The vegetables they harvested supplied a bounty table for the staff at the elementary school.
 The Robotics Club also worked with school maintenance staff to build the FarmBot that was purchased through the SARE grant.
 They use the FarmBot to help maintain the garden beds.

 Since January 2020, Botany students have planted petunia, impatiens, marigold, geranium, carrots, radish, and tomato (3 varieties) seeds in the greenhouse.
 Plans include coordinating a small-scale farmer’s market at the high school, where students will sell flowers and vegetables.
 This smaller model will be a test run prior to the large-scale model in the subsequent summers.
 Physics students built the wind turbine, which will generate electricity to power the web-based solenoid water-release mechanism and data collection system programmed by Computer Science students.
 On Jan.
-30, Lake County Purdue Extension Educators facilitated another Fruitful Futures activity and gave the third of three nutritional outreach/attitude surveys to Botany and FACS students.
+30, Lake County Purdue Extension Educators facilitated another Fruitful Futures activity and gave the third of three nutritional outreach/attitude surveys to Botany and FACS students Fruitful Futures Program – Jan 30 survey.
 In February, the School Town of Munster School Board approved plans for the Munster High School to offer an Entrepreneurial Incubator Capstone Class through which students will create a business model for the farmer’s market.